pabloscript/jQuery_To-do_list/README.md

 Current functionalities:
 1. adding new items
+2. editing items
-2. marking completed items
+3. marking completed items
-3. hiding/showing add-new-item field
+4. hiding/showing add-new-item field
-4. deleting items
+5. deleting items
-5. clearing all completed items with one button
+6. clearing all completed items with one button

 Functionalities to be added:
-1. items editing
-2. check/uncheck all items
+1. check/uncheck all items
-3. storing items in JSON file with Ajax
+2. storing items in JSON file with Ajax

 Other enhancements to be done: